alexheretic/glyph-brush/gfx-glyph/README.md

 ## Limitations
-The current implementation supports OpenGL *(3.2 or later)*.
-In future we'll support the upcoming gfx-rs ll releases.
+The current implementation supports OpenGL *(3.2 or later)* only.
+Use [glyph-brush](https://github.com/alexheretic/glyph-brush/tree/master/glyph-brush) directly if this is an issue.